swayamjaiswal7/Ecommerce_Analysis/README.md

  Analyzed a comprehensive e-commerce dataset to explore sales performance, customer behavior, and product trends.
-The goal was to uncover actionable insights such as which products sell best, how seasonality influences revenue, and what factors drive profit.
+The goal was to conduct an RFM (Recency ,Frequency and Monetary) analysis and segment customers into different categories as per their RFM_scores and Conduct an churn analysis to find how many customers can possibly churned

 🔍 Data Preparation & Feature Engineering
 Cleaning: You removed duplicates, handled missing values, and standardized date formats.